akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 To be able to survive sudden abnormalities, such as garbage collection pauses and transient network failures the failure detector is configured with a margin, `akka.cluster.failure-detector.acceptable-heartbeat-pause`.
-You may want to adjust the [configuration](#cluster-configuration) of this depending on you environment.
+You may want to adjust the [configuration](#cluster-configuration) of this depending on your environment.
 This is how the curve looks like for `acceptable-heartbeat-pause` configured to 3 seconds.